-- Wear loose-fitting tops so that you do not twist your upper body when getting dressed and undressed. - When putting on pants, socks, and shoes: - Sit down and bring your foot up to the level of your opposite knee, instead of bending down to reach your foot. - If it is hard for you to reach your feet, you can use a sock aid, long-handled reacher, or a long-handled shoehorn to put on and take off your socks, shoes, and pants.
-Your OT can show you how to use these tools.
+- Wear loose-fitting tops so that you do not twist your upper body when you put them on and take them off. - If it is hard for you to reach your feet, you can use a sock aid, long-handled reacher, or a long-handled shoehorn for putting on and taking off your socks, shoes, and pants.
+Your occupational therapist can show you how to use these.